The outcome of tomorrow is based upon what we do today.

 An environmental science degree prepares students for successful careers in both expected and surprising fields including:

-La Salle’s Environmental Science Department serves qualified students interested in an education and careers in health professions, physical sciences, life sciences, and science education by offering:
+La Salle’s Environmental Science Department serves qualified students interested in careers in environmental consulting, environmental laboratories, environmental conservation, environmental activism, and environmental education by offering:

 What was it that inspired you to go into environmental science?
 Actually my degrees are in geology.
 When I was studying geology, the field of environmental science was not robust.
 Over the years my interests have morphed to an environmental emphasis.
 How did your path lead you to La Salle?
 When I was applying for […]